LorneWhiteway/lfi_project/README.md

 ## Information for LW about working with Wilkes cluster

 1. Project directory is `/rds/user/dc-whit2/rds-dirac-dp153/lfi_project`.
+Can use shortcut `s` to get to the parent of this directory.

 2. Can use WebDrive to connect to login-gpu.hpc.cam.ac.uk as W drive.
 File Explorer will open and show the home directory; from here go to the 'Work' directory (which is a link to the project directory).

+3. To set the environment on Wilkes, use `set_environment.sh` (and not `set_environment.csh`, which is for splinter).